Unwilling to Give His Brother the Biggest Share of the Catch

 In 1982, a year after he retired, his son, Aidan, arranged to take him back to Balbriggen, Ireland for a visit.
 The plan was to take Mary, too, but in the end, she refused to go because she was afraid to fly.
 Thus, Cal and Aidan went alone, and they apparently had a wonderful trip together.
 The whole village threw what Cal describes as “a big do” and even had a small parade to welcome him back after so many years.
 Cal was astonished by the village’s reaction, but he was sad that only three of his sisters were still living.
 Everyone else had passed away.
 Still, it was one of the highlights of his dad’s life, Aidan says, to be able to see so many of his nieces and nephews and extended family.

 Eventually father and son returned home, and Cal went back to pottering around the house and gardening until Mary died in 1987.
-At that point, Aidan noticed that Cal was getting more and more forgetful.
+At that point, Aidan noticed that Cal began to be more and more forgetful.
 Aidan would travel into the city from Bensenville each weekend to check on Cal and became more and more worried about his father’s safety.
 Often Cal would ask, “Where’s your mother?’ or “Where’s the boat today?” obviously forgetting that Mary had since died, or that he and Aidan no longer worked on the boats.

 “He was living more and more in the past,” Aidan says, so much so that Aidan and his wife, Linda, decided to have him move in with them.
 After only three months, however, Aidan could no longer take Cal’s repeated questions and confusion.
 Regretfully, then, he placed him in a nursing home nearby, but was not satisfied with the care provided.
 Also at this time, Aidan was becoming increasingly frustrated by his brothers’ lack of involvement.
 Both Fergus and Keefe were living in the city, so Aidan decided to place Cal in a nursing home near them so that they would not have an excuse not to help out.